AreaLayer/FireBolt/README.md

 # Product

-Built on BDK, LDK, HyperCore and Nostr
+Built on BDK, LDK, HyperCore, Nostr and TBD